Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-form-handling/react-form-handling.md

 [In this guide](/blog/simple-guide-to-react-form/ "react form"), I have covered everything you need to get started with React form input.
 Take a quick look and understand how it works.

-For quick navigation – See an overview of what you’ll learn in this part.
+Moving on.
+Here is an overview of what you’ll learn in this part.

 <TableOfContents />

-Here is the current status of our app.
+The current status of our app:

 ![React devtools](./images/react-devtools.png)

-Let's move on...
+And now...

 ## Adding checkboxes to the Todo items